pypa/bandersnatch/docs/filtering_configuration.md

 ### packages

 The packages setting is a list of python [pep440 version specifier](https://www.python.org/dev/peps/pep-0440/#id51) of packages to not be mirrored.
+Enable version specifier filtering for whitelist and blacklist packages through enabling the 'blacklist_release' and 'allowlist_release' plugins, respectively.

-Any packages matching the version specifier will not be downloaded.
+Any packages matching the version specifier for blacklist packages will not be downloaded.
+Any packages not matching the version specifier for whitelist packages will not be downloaded.

 Example: